telerik/fiddler-everywhere-docs/knowledge-base/capturing-localhost-traffic.md

 #### Description

-Traffic sent to [http://localhost](http://localhost) or [http://127.0.0.1](http://127.0.0.1) is not captured when using some browsers like Google Chrome or Firefox (when Fiddler Everywhere capturing mode is turned on).
+Traffic sent to [http://localhost](http://localhost) or [http://127.0.0.1](http://127.0.0.1) is not captured when using some browsers like Google Chrome or Firefox even though Fiddler Everywhere **Capturing** is turned on.

 ## Solution

-There are two different solutions, both of which are resolving the described problem.
-The first one is to [use the machine name](#using-machine-name) instead of _localhost_, and the second one is to [use one of the specially provided aliases](#using-aliases) in Fiddler Everywhere.
-Note that both the aliases and the machine name replacement will work when Fiddler Everywhere client capturing mode is ON.
+There are two possible solutions.
+The first one is to [use the machine name](#using-machine-name) instead of _localhost_.
+The second one is to [use one of the specially provided aliases](#using-aliases) in Fiddler Everywhere.

+>Both solutions require that Fiddler Everywhere [Capturing]({%slug capture-traffic-get-started%}) is enabled.

 ## Using Machine Name